scanlime/thing-o-matic/README.md

 The general workflow:

 1. Use Slic3r to convert an STL (triangle mesh) model to GCode (tool path).
 You can optionally view the GCode to check its sanity using a tool like Pleasant3D.
-2. Place the GCode on an SD card, with the filename "sjfwauto.gcd"
+2. Place the GCode on an SD card, with the filename `sjfwauto.gcd`
 3. Ensure that the build surface is clean and flat.
 Replace the Kapton tape if it has any tears.
 4. Insert the SD card and turn on the printer.
 5. The printer will warm up, home the axes, warm up some more, then start extruding to get the nozzle uniformly full of molten plastic.